 Parents Need to Know

-Parents need to know that this is a movie for the whole family.
-Grade-school kids will love the fun songs and general goofiness.
-Older kids will enjoy the glossed-up true story, even if musicals aren't their thing.
-Families who watch this film may want to use it as a way to encourage their kids to explore the history of the West by reading books and watching other historical fiction.
+Parents need to know that this 1950s musical is upbeat and fun, if rather dated.
+Annie changes who she is in order to get the object of her affection to care for her, and Native Americans are portrayed in a very stereotypical fashion.
+Families who watch this film may want to use it as a way to encourage their kids to explore the true history of the West by reading books and watching other historical fiction.

 What's the story?

 Who's got the stuff that made the Wild West wild?
 Why, Colonel Buffalo Bill, of course!
 And at his famous Wild West Show, unrefined young Annie Oakley (Betty Hutton) accepts the challenge of handsome sharpshooter Frank Butler (Howard Keel) and wins.
 Next thing she knows, she's all purtied up and touring with the show.
 In this film adaptation of the Broadway musical, Annie and Frank have eyes for each other, but their competitive spirits get in romance's way, especially after Annie's picture replaces his on the banner.
 Will Annie sacrifice her pride and her reputation to win back Frank's heart?
 That's love for you.

 There's something to be said for a bit of healthy competition, but director George Sidney heaps on more than you might be bargaining for in this slow but entertaining 1950 musical about the rise to fame of sharpshooter Annie Oakley.
 Annie's so determined to make her beau proud that their love turns to bitter rivalry, as evidenced by the song "Anything You Can Do," in which the two exhaust themselves trying to one-up each other.
 It's presented as comedy, but there's an underlying message there for kids about knowing when to give in.